 The Image of the House in Contemporary Art, Charmaine Locke, University of Houston,TX, 1981.

 Gemini G.E.L.: Art and Collaboration, Ruth E. Fine, Abbeville Press, New York, 1984.

 The View, text by Czeslaw Milosz and mezzotints by Vija Celmins, Whitney Museum of American Art, New York, 1985.

-Vija Celmins, with interview by Chuck Close, A.R.T.
+Vija Celmins, interview by Chuck Close, A.R.T.
 Press, published by Art Resources Transfer, Inc., Los Angeles, 1992.

 Vija Celmins, Judith Tannenbaum, with essays by Douglas Blau and Dave Hickey, Institute of Contemporary Art, Philadelphia, PA, 1992.

 Nature Through Her Eyes: Art and Literature by Women, edited by Mary Bemis and Belinda Recio, The Nature Company, Berkeley, CA, 1994.

 Vija Celmins, Fondation Cartier pour l’art contemporain, a collaboration for Parkett Magazine, No. 44, 1995.

 Critical Terms for Art History, edited by Robert S. Nelson and Richard Shiff, The University of Chicago Press, 1996.